dreamersys/KingsBall-SacHacks-2018/README.md

 The project was written in C# on VisualStudio.
 When press start, the server sets up a socket and listen to incoming signals from the users' phones.Then compile those data to a list of winner

+I will upload the files of the game part as soon as I can 1/1/2019 Jerry Kuo